JustADataConstruct/CheckIfExplicit/README.md

 ### Usage

-The script expects as its first argument a path to a folder named as an Artist, containing one or more folders inside names as an Album, containing one or more audio files inside.
+The script expects as its first argument a path to a folder named as an Artist, containing one or more folders inside named as an Album, containing one or more audio files inside.

 `Artist -> Album(s) -> Song(s)`

+Example: `python explicit.py music/Metallica`

 When started, the script will read the name of the root folder and will make a first request to the iTunes Search API to request the `artistID` field.
 If the artist exists on the database, the script will then make a second request to get all albums by the artist.